-Large scale deployments are observed in China and South Korea with massive numbers (over 10,000) of 5G cell sites.
-Small scale deployments took place with tactical rollouts of pockets (100s) of 5G cell sites (Australia, UK, Germany, Saudi Arabia, Switzerland, UAE).
-Medium scale deployment is taking place in the USA with thousands of 5G cell sites.
+Large scale deployments are observed in China and South Korea with massive numbers - over 100,000 5G cell sites.
+Medium scale deployments are taking place in the USA, Japan and in Germany (10,000s).
+Small scale deployments took place with tactical rollouts of pockets (100s) of 5G cell sites (Australia, UK, Saudi Arabia, Switzerland, UAE).

-Table 16: Number of cell sites/base stations for 5G trials and networks
+Table 17: Number of cell sites/base stations for 5G trials and networks